Research

 Abstract:

 According to the Federal Trade Commission, one of its top priorities in recent years has been opposing reverse payment settlements in the pharmaceutical industry.
 These “pay-for-delay” settlements prevent generic entry; the branded drug firm/patent holder pays the generic drug firm/patent challenger to abandon litigation and delay the introduction of its generic drug into the market.
-This paper seeks to analyze the welfare effects of reverse payment settlements in the U.S. antidepressant drug market, where five settlements with evidence of reverse payments occurred from 2004 – 2014.
-First, a theoretical model of litigation and settlement with reverse payments is presented.
-The model allows for the derivation of a counterfactual entry date in the absence of reverse payments, where the key parameter is the strength of the branded drug’s patent.
-The counterfactual entry date can be estimated using data on litigated drug patents by accounting for selection into settlement.
-Next, a discrete choice, differentiated products model of demand for antidepressants is estimated.
-The change in welfare due to pay-for-delay can be estimated using the model together with the counterfactual entry date.
+This paper seeks to analyze the welfare effects of reverse payment settlements in the U.S. antidepressant drug market, where three settlements with evidence of reverse payments occurred from 2002 – 2010.
+First, using details of the settlements derived from FTC cases, class action lawsuits, and other firm disclosures, a counterfactual entry date is posited, the date that generic entry may have occurred if not for the settlement.
+Next, a discrete choice, differentiated products model of demand for antidepressant drugs is estimated.
+The short-run change in welfare due to pay-for-delay can be estimated using the model together with the counterfactual entry date.
 In the short run, consumers are expected to gain from earlier entry of lower-price generics and producers lose as monopoly profits are dissipated.
 The effect on long-run consumer welfare is ambiguous, as lower profits for producers may lead to reduced investment in new drugs in the future.